CC-HIC/acamedics/README.md

 - William E. Shotts has written an ebook on unix which is open source and a great overview of how unix works http://linuxcommand.org/tlcl.php

 ## Lab Meetings
-- We meet every other thursday morning to discuss ongoing projects.
+- We meet every Monday morning to discuss ongoing projects.
 Everyone is welcome to attend and watch or present.
 No matter the size, scale or complexity, we would encourge you to present any work as a way to crowd source solutions to problems and figure out what the next step might be.